mjambon/ocaml-layer/README.md

 build OCaml software.
 Requirements include:

-* Pre-installing all the external dependencies needed by the user's specific project.
-For example, a list of opam packages is to be provided by the user.
+* Pre-installing all the external dependencies needed by the user's projects.
+A list of opam packages is to be provided by the user.
 By "external dependency", we mean any dependency that doesn't change too often.
 These shouldn't be rebuilt each time the user wants to test new code, because it wastes time.